12 Essential Tools for Your Startup Business

-If you're still not convinced blogging is good for your startup business, read this.
+If you're still not convinced blogging and content marketing are good for your startup business, read this.

 If you'd like more information about our Website/Content Management services, CLICK HERE.

-While you can host your blog on free sites, owning your digital space is the best way to do it.
+While you can host your website on free services, owning your digital space is the best way to do it.
 If you own everything on your site, from header to footer, from the home page to the database, you have more control over your business.

 You wouldn't open your own restaurant but give up control over the type of food you serve.
 So, why would you open an online business if you don't have full control over it?

-Free hosting plans do just that – they let you own most of the space, but not all of it.
-You can write blog posts, but the header and/or sidebars are rented out to the highest bidder, and you're cut completely out.
+Free hosting plans do just that – they let you rent most of the space, but not all of it.
+You can write blog posts and create your content, but oftentimes the header and/or sidebars are rented out to the highest bidder, and you're cut completely out.